litexlang/litex-official-documents/Tutorial/Appendix_Homepage_of_Litex.md

 ## Contact & Contribute to Litex

+_The best way to predict future is to create it._

+_-- Alan Kay_

 Hi, I’m Jiachen Shen, creator of Litex.
 You’re warmly invited to join the Litex community and grow with us.

+Why should you joint us?
+The reason is simple—Litex is changing the future.
+There cannot be a reasoning language more concise than Litex, because it is already as close to mathematics as possible.
+It is both elegant and intellectually engaging.

+For AI researchers, it addresses the most fundamental challenge of the AI era: enhancing reasoning ability while ensuring correctness.
+For mathematicians, what used to take a year of peer review can now be verified in a second.
+It may sound like magic, but this is exactly what the formal language Litex makes possible.

+**Litex opens up limitless possibilities for scaling formal reasoning.
+We are creating the future.**

 Our key directions:

 Dataset – from elementary problems to IMO, textbooks, and research papers.
 This dataset powers AI training and reasoning.

 Litex + AI – embedding Litex into AI workflows to make reasoning scalable, reliable, and 10x more accessible.

+Our source code is on [Github](https://github.com/litexlang/golitex).
+The source code of the tutorial is on [Tutorial](https://github.com/litexlang/litex-tutorial).
+The Python package of Litex is [pylitex](https://github.com/litexlang/pylitex)

 MAKE MONEY BY CONTRIBUTING!
 Visit [Task Board](https://litexlang.org/task-board) to earn by solving tasks, or [Collaboration](https://litexlang.org/collaboration) to discuss bigger projects.